h2non/rocky/README.md

 ### Middleware API

-Middleware behavior and interface are the same like connect/express, so you can create middleware as you already know with the notation `function(req, res, next)`
+Middleware layer behavies and has the same interface as connect/express.
+In other words, you can create or use middleware as you already know with the typical notation `function(req, res, next)`

-`rocky` exposes as a sort of inversion of control in every `http.ClientRequest` object the following fields:
+As a kind of inversion of control, `rocky` exposes a tiny API in every `http.ClientRequest` passed via the middleware layer:

 - **req.rocky** `object`
   - **.options** `object` - Expose the [configuration](#configuration) options for the current request.